Siddiha/Crop-variety-prediction/README.md

 This project joins agronomic lookup tables, builds features, and trains a **Random Forest** classifier with **`GridSearchCV`** to predict **crop variety** (`PlantVarietyName`) from soil, climate zone, humidity, salinity, organic matter, and related fields. **Plant type** (e.g. vegetable vs fruit) is kept as an input feature so the model can separate variety within type.

-Choosing varieties that fit local conditions supports higher yields, lower risk, and more efficient use of water and inputs.
+Choosing varieties that fit local conditions supports higher yields, lower risk, and more efficient use of water and inputs..